Skip to content

 Best for: Data that must survive crashes with no loss — financial records, user accounts, configuration.

-DETS buffers writes internally for performance.
-After a WriteThrough write, the data is in DETS but may still be in the OS write buffer.
-Use sync() to force the DETS buffer to the filesystem:
+After a WriteThrough write, the data has been handed to DETS but may still be in DETS's in-memory write buffer.
+Call sync() to drain that buffer into the on-disk DETS file:

 let assert Ok(Nil) = set.sync(table)